 - If the case settles before going to trial, the proceeds are divided according to the instructions in the will or the laws of intestacy in California.

 - In order to prevent potential disputes, the personal representative should consult with all of the beneficiaries and heirs of the estate prior to agreeing to any settlement.

 - Personal representatives may have to take quick action after a death in order to ensure that the civil case is not dismissed.

-When an Estate Is a Plaintiff in a Lawsuit.
 With potentially large sums of money at stake in a civil lawsuit, it is crucial that a personal representative act quickly and properly during the administration process to ensure those rights are protected.
 Fortunately, you do not have to go it alone.
 Connect with us today to learn how we can help.